How to use Geographic Step Closure (GSC) Override function

 To use this function you will need the correct user roles.

-To support the expansion of Universal Credit (UC), The Department of Work and Pensions (DWP) are undertaking a phased rollout approach using postcodes.
-This means that new claims for Tax Credit will no longer be accepted in certain parts of the country.
+To support the expansion of Universal Credit (UC), The Department for Work and Pensions (DWP) and The Department for Communities (DfC) in Northern Ireland, are undertaking a phased rollout approach using postcodes.
+By 31 December 2018 this rollout will be complete and new claims for Tax Credits will not be accepted after this date.
+HMRC will signpost the customer(s) towards DWP or DfC to claim Universal Credit instead.

-Note: From 6 April 2017, an additional exception has been introduced to allow any customer with more than 2 children to claim tax credits despite living in a closed postcode area.
+Note: From 6 April 2017, an additional exception was introduced to allow any customer with more than two children to claim tax credits despite living in a closed postcode area.

 Note: To arrive at this point you will be manually capturing a new claim.
 The override function will be used when performing repair or corrective action